AchyutaStudios/godot-play-billing/docs/integrate.md

 1. **Set Up Your Google Play Console Account:** Make sure your app is created and configured in the Google Play Console.
 2. **Configure In-App Purchase Products:** Set up the required in-app purchase products in the Google Play Console, as these will be necessary for testing and implementing the billing functionality.

+> Note: The Google Play billing server only connects with APKs downloaded from the Play Store.
+Ensure you have created at least an internal release in the Play Console so you can download the app from the Play Store for testing purposes.

 ## Add PlayBilling Node to your scene

 Once the plugin is enabled, the [PlayBilling](api-reference/play-billing.md) node will appear in the Node Hierarchy.